jlam323/Restaurant-Rewards/README.md

 # Rewards System
 Start-up project to create a rewards system app for customers and restaurant owners.
-App named removed for privacy.